shocquen/test-internal/notes.md

   - [x] 404 page
   - [x] index
   - [ ] form
+    - [ ] confirmation
+      - how to dinamicly change if it's a candidate or a agent?
   - [ ] singup
   - [ ] recap
 - [x] Chakra custom theme